Krasiński Palace: History and architecture

 The palace-garden complex was created on a vast property between Długa and Świętojerska Streets, in the place of the old manor house with small garden that belonged to Krasiński.
 Krasiński purchased some surrounding plots to extend the gardens.
 According to Gameren's conception, the palace was intended as a French style palace entre cour et jardin (between the entrance court and the garden) with cour d'honneur, two symmetrical outbuildings, parterre garden (à la française) with three radial alleys and a palace in the center of the axis, but it was never fully accomplished.

 In 1765 the palace was purchased by the Rzeczpospolita (Commonwealth; the Polish State) and became the seat of the Treasury Commission.
 After a fire in 1783 it was remodelled according to Domenico Merlini's design.
 During the interwar period, the palace housed the Supreme Court of Poland.

 The palace was burned down and partially demolished by the Germans during World War II, with the outer shell remaining mostly intact.
 Today it is a part of the Polish National Library's Special Collections Section (specializing in manuscripts and old prints) from the Załuski Library (only 5% of the former collection remains in the palace, the rest was deliberately destroyed by the Germans after the collapse of the Warsaw Uprising in October 1944).
+Between 2014–2016, the palace underwent an extensive revitalization.

+On 21 May 2024, the palace opened to visitors for the first time in its history.
+It houses a large permanent exhibition consisting of some of the priceless objects from the National Library including Sankt Florian Psalter, Holy Cross Sermons, manuscripts of the chronicles of Gallus Anonymus and Wincenty Kadłubek, Medieval and Renaissance works of European thinkers as well as works by Jan Kochanowski, Adam Mickiewicz, Juliusz Słowacki, Frédéric Chopin, Henryk Sienkiewicz, Zbigniew Herbert, Henryk Górecki and Agnieszka Osiecka.
+The palace offers a free admission six days per week except on Tuesdays.